 Our sale provides tremendous hands-on opportunities for our students to learn about careers in the equine industry, but also professionalism and thinking on their feet.
 It is our goal to place these horses in quality, life-long homes.
 To achieve this mission, all horses are sold with complete medical records and detailed daily journals of each horse’s training program since birth.
 This information is available by request to prospective buyers.
 We jokingly say each horse is sold with their own personal “owner’s manual”!

-All bidding occurs on-line so buyers know the current price and can bid accordingly.
-Bidding will open October 22, 2018 and will close at 7 p.m. on November 8, 2018.
-We will host a Horse Sale Preview on Saturday, November 3, 2018, between 10 a.m. to 2 p.m. to allow potential buyers to visit at their convenience to personally inspect our sale horses and see them being presented by their student trainers.
+We will host a Horse Sale Preview on Saturday, Nov.
+3, 2018, between 10 a.m. to 2 p.m. to allow potential buyers to visit at their convenience to personally inspect our sale horses and see them being presented by their student trainers.
 We invite people to come to this event, even if you aren’t interested in purchasing this year, to learn about our program and support our students’ hard work.

 Questions about sale horses can be directed to Marci J. Crosby at 573-884-7836 or email@example.com